k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

     - [ ] PIPELINE_SCHEMA - the name of the schema that was prepared at the dataabse (please refer to the *Infrastructure* section)
     - [ ] PIPELINE_DIALECT - the actual type that is going to be used in this environment - `postgres`  or `sqlite`

-### Metrics / Assurance DB
+### Metrics/Assurance DB

-- [ ] Set the Metrics / Assurance DB, used by Evaluation and Observation - interfaces and Environments Globals, with relevant values, similar to those mentioned for the Pipeline DB.
+- [ ] Set the Metrics/Assurance DB, used by Evaluation and Observation - interfaces and Environments Globals, with relevant values, similar to those mentioned for the Pipeline DB.
 The Environments Globals that shall be set are: ASSURANCE_INTERFACE_TYPE , ASSURANCE_INTERFACE, ASSURANCE_SCHEMA

 ### LUI snaps Storage